Passing Thru - For the Curious and Thoughtful Traveler

 If adventuring through dense forests is more your thing, head to Abra in the northern part of Luzon.
 It’s a landlocked province 8 hours away from Manila.
 It’s sandwiched between two very popular tourist destinations, Baguio and Cordillera, which is why it’s usually ignored by most travelers.
 However, this small province promises unique sights without the crowds and chaos of tourists.

 The most instagrammed location in Abra is Kaparkan Falls.
 It’s not the highest nor the strongest, but its extraordinary formation is reason alone to pay it a visit.
-Water gently cascades down terraces of rock formations into multi-tiered pools.
-While it’s beautiful all year round, it’s at its best in August and September where the water levels are high and you get the full effect of the site.
+Water gently cascades down terraces of unique rock formations into multi-tiered pools.
+While it’s beautiful all year round, the best time to visit is August and September where the water levels are high and you get the full effect of the site.

 Another must-see is Kili Falls where you can sit in a hot spring and watch fall into the icy river.
 The area is surrounded by boulders in the middle of the forest.
 Sitting in the water is quite surreal, surrounded by the sights and music of nature.